ibm-cloud-docs/discovery-data/upload-data.md

     For more information, see [FAQ extraction](/docs/discovery-data?topic=discovery-data-sources#faq-extraction).
 1. Optionally, click **More processing settings** to expand the menu, and then click **Apply optical character recognition (OCR)**.

     By default, this option is set to **Off**.
-If you set it to **On**, {{site.data.keyword.discoveryshort}} extracts text from images, by using optical character recognition.
+If you set it to **On**, {{site.data.keyword.discoveryshort}} extracts text from images by using optical character recognition.
+The image quality must meet the minimum requirement of 75 DPI (dots per inch).

     When OCR is enabled and your documents contain images, processing takes longer.

 1. Click **Next**.
 1. Browse for the files you want to crawl.